lmas/thesis/thesis.typ

 As _Khan et al._ notes @khan, sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
-And as the industries scales up their sensor networks there's an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.
+And as the industries scales up their sensor networks there is an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.